 Public transport might save you money, but is it more convenient?
 Most likely, no. That’s no big deal in most cases, but it can be a game-changer when it comes to getting to and from work.
 If you have a car, then yes, you might spend some time sitting in traffic, but at least you can more or less do what you want, and listen to your music.
 With public transport, you have to first travel to your bus or train stop, and then sit in a cramped carriage with other people.
 That’s very rarely wanted.

 Being in Charge

 You’re not at less of a risk of being in a road accident when you don’t have a car; your chances probably increase.
-If you have your own car, then you’re in charge of the vehicle, no-one else.
-If you’re reliant on others to drive you, you’re submitting to their skills on the road.
-It’d be better to drive yourself safely rather than have to use an uber accident attorney because the person who was driving you wasn’t a good driver.
-Not everyone will be as good a driver as you are, even if they’re paid to do it.
+If you have your own car, then you’re in charge of the vehicle, not someone else.
+If you’re dependent on others to drive you, you’re submitting to their skills on the road.
+It’d be better to drive yourself safely rather than have to use an Uber accident attorney because the person who was driving you wasn’t a good driver.
+Even if they’re paid to do it, not everyone will be as good a driver as you are.

 Nobody wants to be dependent on other people, but when you don’t have a car or access to one, sometimes you just don’t have a choice.
 If you need to get somewhere slightly out of the way or move things around, you have to call people and hope they’ll take you.
 It’s much better to know that you’re self-reliant and in control.
 Additionally, the responsibility side of car-ownership is often downplayed.
 It teaches you skills that you just wouldn’t learn if you had never owned one before.